hakimel/reveal.js/typeclasses.md

 <!-- .slide: data-auto-animate -->
 ## Syntactic sugar <!-- .element: data-id="title" -->
-- We were able to invoke `JsonEncoder` implementation of our data model classes
+- We were able to invoke the `JsonEncoder` implementation of our data model classes
   - However, it was not very nice
 - Must have a reference to our type class instance <!-- .element: class="fragment" data-fragment-index="2" -->
   - And know its name
-- We would like to make API calls to look as natual as possible <!-- .element: class="fragment" data-fragment-index="3" -->
+- Let's make the API calls look as natural as possible <!-- .element: class="fragment" data-fragment-index="3" -->
   - e.g., avoiding `encoder.encode(x)`
-  - Call json encoding directly as if it was a part of the object behavior
+  - Call JSON encoding directly as if it was a part of the object behavior

 <!-- .slide: data-auto-animate -->